Point-of-Care Testing

 The testing site can include any intensive care unit, emergency department, or community health clinic.
 Testing is usually performed by the doctor or nurse attending to the patient as they can obtain a sample, perform the analysis, and record the test results.
 This form of testing provides rapid results that are used in patient management in a wide range of situations.
-Currently, the majority of PoCT is performed in regional and remote areas of Western Australia and provides critical results for clinical decision-making.
+Currently, the majority of POCT is performed in regional and remote areas of Western Australia and provides critical results for clinical decision-making.

 Biochemistry testing